3778/website-research/content/join-us.md

-Here are 3778 we are **always** looking for talented Scientists that are passionate about apply and developing Machine Learning algorithms to healthcare.
+Here at 3778 we are **always** looking for talented scientists that are passionate about apply and developing machine learning algorithms for healthcare.

 We believe that a selection processes should be fair and open to the widest audience possible.
+Therefore, we've created a new hiring process illustrated below.

 <small>
 ```mermaid